vipghn4/knowledge_notes/notes/Physics/Electric circuit.md

     $\to$ With low resistance in the connection, a high current will flow, causing the delivery of a large amount of energy in a short period of time
     * *Consequence*.
 Rapid increase of temperature, potentially resulting in an explosion with the release of hydrogen gas and electrolyte, i.e. an acid or base, which can burn tissue can cause blindness or even death

+## Discussion
+**Why dielectric is used in capactiors**.
+Dielectric material between the two plates developed an electric field opposed to the electric field of the power source, decreasing the voltage across the capactior

+$\to$ Capacitance is increased